hdlugas/pycompound/README.md

 # PyCompound
-A Python-based tool for spectral library matching, PyCompound is available in two versions: a command-line interface and Python modules for integration into customer code.
+A Python-based tool for spectral library matching, PyCompound is available in two versions: a command-line interface and Python modules for integration into custom code.
 It performs spectral library matching to identify chemical compounds, offering a range of spectrum preprocessing transformations and similarity measures, including Cosine and three entropy-based similarity measures.
 PyCompound supports both high-resolution mass spectrometry (HRMS) data (e.g., LC-MS/MS) and nominal-resolution mass spectrometry (NRMS) data (e.g., GC-MS).

 ## Table of Contents
 - [1.
 Install dependencies](#create-conda-env)